 Clyde also wanted to ensure that 100% of all donations received went to Parkinson’s research.
 This commitment is made possible by Clyde and his brother Greg funding all the administration and overhead costs of the foundation.
-Since 2011 the foundation has funded over $3 Million into Parkinson’s Research in Australia and are now the leading non-government funder of Parkinson’s research across multiple institutes.
+Since 2011 the foundation has co-funded over $10.8 Million into Parkinson’s Research in Australia and are now the leading non-government funder of Parkinson’s research across multiple institutes.

-Clyde Campbell was diagnosed at the age of 44 with Parkinson’s disease.
-Originally from northern New South Wales, Clyde lives now with his wife and three children in Sydney, Australia.
+In 2009 Clyde was diagnosed with Parkinson’s at the age of 44.
+Clyde lives now with his wife and three children in Sydney, Australia.

-Clyde was diagnosed in 2009, after noticing a tremor in his left hand holding notes when presenting at a company meeting.
-The question Clyde asks himself is one that more than 80,000 Australians with Parkinson’s have no doubt asked: “Why me?”
+Clyde was diagnosed after noticing a tremor in his left hand holding notes when presenting at a company meeting.
+The question Clyde asks himself is one that more than 100,000 Australians with Parkinson’s have no doubt asked: “Why me?”

 About our Partnership with The Michael J. Fox Foundation

 Clyde’s search led him to the Michael J. Fox Foundation for Parkinson’s Research (MJFF) in the United States and the remarkable work they do to fund medical research targeted at finding better treatments on the path to a cure for Parkinson’s disease.